Nafees10/navm/spec/binarybytecode.md

 Byte combinations not present in table above are reserved for future versions.

 ## Metadata
-An 8 byte (64 bit) unsigned integer used to store number of bytes.
-Then that number of bytes follows it, storing the metadata.
+An 8 byte (64 bit) unsigned integer used to store number of bytes in metadata, followed by the metadata.

 ## Instruction Codes
-An 8 byte (64 bit) unsigned integer stores the number of bytes used for storing instruction codes.
+An 8 byte (64 bit) unsigned integer stores the _number of bytes_ used for storing instruction codes.
 Each instruction code is a `ushort`, so 2 bytes are used for 1 instruction code.

 ## Instruction Arguments